BJP, RSS bent upon damaging country’s Ganga-Jamuni tehzeeb: Akhilesh Yadav | Politics

 - India

-SP president Akhilesh Yadav on Thursday accused the BJP and RSS of spreading hatred in society and damaging the Ganga-Jamuni ‘tehzeeb’ of the country besides its democracy and the unity and integrity.
+SP president Akhilesh Yadav on Thursday accused the BJP and RSS of spreading hatred in society and damaging the Ganga-Jamuni ‘tehzeeb’ of the country.

+He said this agenda of the two organisations is harming the country's democracy and its unity and integrity.

-He also charged the BJP government with oppressing the poor and weak and the leaders and workers of opposition parties to divert the people’s attention from real issues and suppress the voice of dissent.
+''The oppression of the poor and weak and the leaders and workers of the opposition parties by the BJP government is increasing.
+Its intention behind all this is to divert the attention of people from the real and basic issues and suppress the voice of dissent,'' he alleged.

-''The BJP and RSS first instigate everyone on the basis of religion.
-They play with the sentiments of the majority, Yadav said in a statement.
+''The BJP and the RSS first instigate everyone on the basis of religion.
+They play with the sentiments of the majority,'' Yadav said.

 “India became a secular, socialist and democratic country with great difficulty.
 Equal civil rights were given to everyone in the Constitution.
-But BJP is trying to break this social fabric,” he alleged.
+But the BJP is trying to destroy this social fabric,” he alleged.

 ''Using its administrative powers, the BJP government wants to suppress the voice of opposition and dissent.
 Pressure is also being mounted on the fourth pillar to be with them.
 The BJP IT cell works to fuel hatred by spreading rumours,'' he added.